alphagov/email-alert-api/docs/adr/adr-008-monitoring-and-alerting.md

 support engineers as the alerts resolve themselves once the work is completed and there is little an engineer can do to speed this process up.
-For example, if the application has accumulated 1,000,000 emails to send it raises a critical alert even if it is sending these at the fastest rate Notify would allow.
+For example, if the application has accumulated 1,000,000 emails to send it raises a critical alert even if it is sending these at the [fastest rate Notify would allow][rate-limit].
 These alerts, therefore, waste the time of support engineers and create a risk that a support engineer might miss an alert that requires their intervention.

 Since these alerts can't be relied upon to reliably suggest the application is broken, they aren't used for any out-of-hours alerts.
 Therefore,